 Maine is everything I hoped it would be—and more!
 I loved the lush, green trees and breathtaking views surrounding the city and equally adored the historic buildings, red brick pathways, and the dozens of piers and wharves you could find in Downtown Portland.

-After a fantastic weekend in the city, I created this list of the best things to do in Portland, ME, to help you see and experience the best of the city.
-Don’t miss these ten best things to do in Portland, ME!
+After a fantastic weekend in the city, I created this list of the best things to do in Portland, Maine, to help you see and experience the best of the city.
+Don’t miss these ten great things to do in Portland, Maine!

 1. Portland Head Light

 Tip: Visit the Portland Head Light at sunrise to avoid the crowds.
-We didn’t arrive until mid-morning, and there were already buses with tour groups coming at that time.
+We didn’t arrive until mid-morning, and there were already buses with tour groups arriving at that time.